io0/io0.github.io/src/pages/Boyden meta.md

 - Write the outline of a paper before the experiment.
   - this forces you to think about the **analysis** and not just what you're measuring
 - Make use of partial successes
-  - if all the neurons survive but all the glia die, what can you say about vitrification?
+  - if all the neurons survive but all the glia die, what can you say about your treatment?
     - what metabolic processes are unique to neurons?
-  - if grey matter responds differently compared to white matter
-    - white matter is composed of more lipids, grey matter has more water
 - Seek general principles
+  - Suppose your treatment fails in 8 ways in the hamster, while failing in the pig in 9 other ways.
+From this, you can't make general statements.
+If, however, the pig and hamster fail in the same ways, you can claim underlying principles
+    - The results of individual experiments are not as important as the _comparison_ of what happens in each organism
-  - Alzheimer's research is a counterexample: people are using 3 different molecular models of Alzheimer's
+  - Consider Alzheimer's research: people are using 3 different molecular models of Alzheimer's
     - you need to find effects in all 3 models to claim general principles
     - makes me want to do a company that runs human trials for Alzheimer's